 Help to Buy (Scotland)

-Help to Buy in Scotland is available on new build homes from certain developers in Scotland.
-It allows first time buyers to contribute a deposit as low as 5% with the Scottish Government contributing an equity stake of up to 15% of the value of the home.
+Help to Buy in Scotland is available on new-build homes from certain developers in Scotland.
+It allows buyers to contribute a deposit as low as 5% with the Scottish Government contributing an equity stake of up to 15% of the value of the home.

 The Scottish Government’s stake in the home can be repaid at any time or when the home is sold.
 The repayment is based on the value of the home at the time of repayment.